(Photo credit by Hannah Summers Twitter account)

 Silence of another does NOT help.
 It’s true we need to talk, yet there’s another side — we must learn to listen too!

-Mr. T, you might be interested in knowing that as we get a bit older, these “setbacks” become harder to rebound from, than when we were younger.
+As we get a bit older, these “setbacks” become harder to rebound from, than when we were younger.

 One recommendation to anyone reading – if anything noticeable strikes you personally, and you’d like to know more?
 There is a contact page.
 Pick a topic and I’d happy to address it more simply.
-Click right here.

 We are not an island.
 We live on this earth to be interdependent with each other.
 The end of relationships are inevitable for everyone.
 Even if married or together for 1, 5-10, 20, or 60-70 years, it will come to an end.
 To think otherwise is foolhardy.